jump-dev/MathOptInterface.jl/docs/src/index.md

 ### LP

-Compared to the LP formulation (below), the MathOptFormat vesion is verbose and less human-readable.
-However, it does not require a specialised parser to read, conforms to a well standardized specification, and is extensible.
+Compared to the LP formulation (below), the MathOptFormat version is verbose and less human-readable.
+However, it does not require a specialized parser to read, conforms to a well standardized specification, and is extensible.

     / Author: Oscar Dowson